Cannabis in the United States Virgin Islands: Medical cannabis legalized (2019)

 On January 19, 2019, Gov. Albert Bryan signed into law the Virgin Islands Medical Cannabis Patient Care Act.
 The act allows patients with a doctor's recommendation to use and possess up to 4 oz of cannabis for treatment of certain qualifying medical conditions.
 A system for licensing of cultivators and dispensaries is also outlined, as well as a provision for patients to cultivate up to 12 plants.
 The act passed the Senate by a 9–4 vote.

 Adult-use cannabis legislation (2019)

 On December 3, 2019, Gov. Albert Bryan announced a recreational cannabis amendment to the Virgin Islands Medical Cannabis Patient Care Act.
 The amendment would allow anyone to obtain a license to purchase cannabis from a licensed dispensary.
 Expungement of non-violent marijuana convictions is included in the amendment.

 Adult-use cannabis legislation (2022)

-Senate Bill 34-0345 "to expand the legalization of Cannabis from medicinal use to include Adult Use Cannabis" was introduced by Senators Janelle K. Sarauw and Angel L. Bolques in November 2022.
+Senate Bill 34-0345 "to expand the legalization of Cannabis from medicinal use to include Adult Use Cannabis" was introduced by Senators Janelle K. Sarauw and Angel Bolques Jr. in November 2022.
 The bill was passed by a veto-proof Senate majority on December 30, 2022.
 The governor signed it into law on January 18.

-Illicit economy

-The July 2003 Puerto Rico and the U.S. Virgin Islands Drug Threat Assessment by the National Drug Intelligence Center describes the illicit economy around cannabis in the USVI:

-Most marijuana available in the USVI arrives from southern island locations such as St. Lucia and St. Vincent and the Grenadines; however, its origin is unknown. ...
-Cannabis produced locally in the USVI usually is cultivated outdoors; however, poor terrain and arid climate across the USVI produce a low-quality product. ...
-Marijuana primarily is transported to the USVI in small maritime vessels. ...
-In the USVI local criminal groups and independent dealers are the primary wholesale and retail distributors of marijuana. ...
-Treatment data for the USVI are unavailable; however, USVI law enforcement officials indicate that marijuana abuse is widespread.